kimono-koans/dano/README.md

 For now, `dano` depends on `ffmpeg`.

-`dano` is only tested, by me, on MacOS and Linux, and will probably only compile and run on Unix-y Rust supported platforms, but a Windows is version is *likely* to compile with only minor changes.
+`dano` is only tested on MacOS and Linux, and will probably only compile and run on Unix-y Rust supported platforms, but a Windows is version is *likely* to compile with only minor changes.
 My further thoughts on a Windows version can be found in this [linked issue](https://github.com/kimono-koans/dano/issues/3).

 Note: In addition to what your package manager or OS may provide, there are several [alternative methods](https://rust-lang.github.io/rustup/installation/other.html) for installing the `rustc` compiler and `cargo` besides the method described below.